-The management and employees of Lake Livingston will continue to seek opportunities to make progress in the areas of diversifying the workforce and utilizing the products and services of small and historically underutilized businesses.
-As a small, rural telephone company, we have and must recognize a fiduciary duty and responsibility to the Company's owners, subscribers and community neighbors to make good, sound economic policy decisions as well as our community responsibility to purchase goods and services within our own communities when possible.
+The management and employees of La Ward will continue to seek opportunities to make progress in the areas of diversifying the workforce and utilizing the products and services of small and historically underutilized businesses.
+However, our commitment to employing and purchasing within the small communities we serve, when and where possible, far outweigh attempting to achieve an improved statistical number.
+As a small, rural telephone company, we have and must recognize a fiduciary duty and responsibility to our Board of Directors, subscribers and community neighbors to make good, sound economic policy decisions as well as our community responsibility to purchase goods and services within our own communities when possible.
 By the very nature of the rural area we serve, we are sometimes limited in the local availability of certain telecommunications equipment and products and must go outside our communities for these mandatory purchases.
-Lake Livingston, whenever possible, contracts with local businesses to provide the goods and services that are available in the Company's serving area and surrounding communities.
+La Ward, whenever possible, contracts with local businesses to provide the goods and services that are available in the Company's serving area and surrounding communities.